What + Why

 7. I can easily rally a crowd to participate.
 Can more than 8-10 people join a supper?

 We encourage hosts of Track II: Bridging, to reach out beyond your close circle of friends to dialogue with folks across lines of difference.
 You may consider reaching out to a larger community by co-hosting your event with a local church or nonprofit.
 Consider asking your guests to bring a friend, or invite people from your network that don’t already know each other.
-Where possible, we’ll connect you to others in your area looking to grab a seat.

 8. Who should I invite?